michaelsaxon/michaelsaxon.github.io/bggen/blog-base/content/pages/colophon.md

 [^1]: Like this!
 It uses some JS to keep the popup centered over the footnote tag, unless it will fall outside of the bounding box of the main text.
-[^2]: It's stupid that I even need to implement this...but there are no Markdown-specific ways to write comments, the official way is to just put HTML comments which interacts with `dash_shortcuts` badly and
+[^2]: It's stupid that I even need to implement this...but there are no Markdown-specific ways to write comments, the official way is to just put HTML comments which interacts with `dash_shortcuts` badly and creates `<!&ndash &ndash>`, which renders normally instead of being removed.

 All plugins are CC-BY-SA and accessible from my source github repo.